-- An electronic version of this Guidebook with hyperlinks to websites that correspond to green text throughout this document. - A legal memorandum on the local authority to manage water through land use. - A summary of relevant state legislation. - A resource list of additional reports, tools, and policy examples. - A summary of relevant funding and assistance from our partners, the state, and federal agencies.
+- An electronic version of this Guidebook with hyperlinks to websites that correspond to green text throughout this document. - A legal memorandum on the local authority to manage water through land use. - A resource list of additional reports, tools, and policy examples. - · A summary of relevant funding and assistance from our partners, the state, and federal agencies.

-SECTION 1 VISIONING & PLANNING
+VISIONING & PLANNING